Cryptographic Choreographies: Conclusions

 \begin{definition}[Analysis Procedure] We want to calculate the \emph{analyzed extensions} of a set of frames, $\{F_1,\ldots,F_n\}$, and marking, $M$, where the marking is accurate for each frame and the frames are pairwise compatible.
 The analysis-extension function, $\Ana(M,\{F_1,\ldots,F_n\})$, is defined by three cases: \\ If the given set is empty ($n = 0$), return $\{\}$. \\ If there is a label $\X$ marked $\star$, try the following in order: \begin{itemize} \item $F_1(\X),\ldots,F_n(\X)$ are all terms for which no verifier exists, then return $\Ana(M[\X \mapsto \checkmark],\{F_1,\ldots,F_n\})$. \item (\textit{decomposition}) We have a frame $F_i$, a verifier $v \in \Sigma_v$, and a constructive term $t$ such that $v$ applies to $(F_i(\X),t)$ (for any $d$ and $F_i(\X)$ at most one such $t$ exists and it is easy to find).
 Furthermore, $\mathit{compose}(F_i,t)$ is non-empty, containing at least $r_{\mathit{key}}$. \\ Then, let $d_1,\ldots,d_k$ be all destructors associated with $v$ and $\X_1,\ldots,\X_k$ fresh labels, and set $r_1 = d_1(\X,r_{\mathit{key}}),\ldots,r_k = d_k(\X,r_{\mathit{key}})$. \\ Let $M'$ be the marking that for any $\X'$ returns $\checkmark$ if $\X = \X'$, $\star$ if $\X' \in \{\X_1,\ldots,\X_k\}$ or $M(\X') = +$, and $M(\X')$ otherwise. \\ Finally, let \\ $\mathit{FS}^+ = \{F.v(\X,r_{\mathit{key}}) \doteq \top.X_1 \gets r_1 \mapsto F(r_1).\, \cdots\, .X_k \gets r_k \mapsto F(r_k) \mid F \in \{F_1,\ldots,F_n\} \land F(v(\X,r_{\mathit{key}})) \algeq \top\}$\\ and \\ $\mathit{FS}^- = \{F \mid F \in \{F_1,\ldots,F_n\} \land F(v(\X,r_{\mathit{key}})) \not\algeq \top\}$.\\ We then return $\Ana(M',\mathit{FS}^+) \cup \Ana(M,\mathit{FS}^-)$. \item Return $\Ana(M[\X \mapsto +],\{F_1,\ldots,F_n\})$. \end{itemize} If no labels are marked $\star$, return $\{(M,\{F_1,\ldots,F_n\})\}$. \end{definition}

 Note that the choice of $r_\mathit{key}$ does not matter, since if multiple recipes are supposed to produce the same term but actually do not, we are not in a run of the protocol that agrees with the given frame.
-This will then be discovered when we later do the checks.
+This will then be discovered when we later do the checks. \unfix{simon}{I'm wondering if this should be stated more formally in some way}

 \begin{thm} The analysis procedure terminates. \end{thm} \begin{proof} Let $\mathit{raw}(F)$ be all the entries of the form $\X \mapsto t$ (i.e. the label assignments that are not the product of analysis).
 Let $|F| = \sum \{|t| \mid \X \mapsto t \in \mathit{raw}(F)\}$ and $|\{F_1,\ldots,F_n\}| = \sum_{i=1}^{n} |F_i|$.
 Let $|M|^\checkmark$ be the number of labels marked $\checkmark$ in $M$ and $|M|^+$ be the number of labels marked $+$.
 Lexicographically measure $(|\{F_1,\ldots,F_n\}| - |M|^\checkmark,|\{F_1,\ldots,F_n\}| - |M|^+)$.\\ The number of labels in a marking will never exceed the number of subterms of the raw terms of the frames the marking is based on, so $|\{F_1,\ldots,F_n\}| - |M|^\checkmark$ and $|\{F_1,\ldots,F_n\}| - |M|^+$ will always be at least 0.\\ It is easy to see that no step in the analysis makes $|\{F_1,\ldots,F_n\}| - |M|^\checkmark$ increase, and that each step will either decrease $|\{F_1,\ldots,F_n\}| - |M|^\checkmark$ or $|\{F_1,\ldots,F_n\}| - |M|^+$. \end{proof}